lukasdietrich/bottleneck/README.md

 // Context is a custom context type Context struct {
-	bottleneck.Context        // It must embeds bottleneck.Context to be valid
+	bottleneck.Context        // It must embed bottleneck.Context to be valid
 	User               string // Store user during request handling }